deepgram-devs/code-samples/documentation/go-readme.md

+## Speech-to-Text Conversion using Deepgram API with Local File

-**Title:** Speech-to-Text Conversion with Local Audio File using Deepgram API **Code Sample:** speech-to-text/prerecorded/local/net_http/main.go
+**Title:** Sending Local Audio File to Deepgram for Speech-to-Text Conversion

-**Description:** This Go program uses the Deepgram API to convert a locally stored audio file into text.
-It opens the audio file, sends it to the Deepgram API, and prints out the text response.
+**Code Sample:** speech-to-text/prerecorded/local/net_http/main.go

+**Description:** This code opens a local audio file, reads its content, and sends a POST request to the Deepgram API for speech-to-text conversion.
+It handles errors in file opening, reading, and API request creation.
+The response from the API is printed out.

 ### speech-to-text/prerecorded/local/net_http/main.go